Japanese destroyer Hibiki (1932): World War II

-During the Battle of the Philippine Sea, Hibiki was assigned to the First Supply Force, and suffered minor damage and two crewmen killed in strafing attacks by Allied aircraft.
+During the Battle of the Philippine Sea, Hibiki was assigned to the First Supply Force, and suffered minor damage and two crewmen killed in strafing attacks by U.S. aircraft.

 In August, Hibiki escorted two convoys from Moji to Takao and Okinawa.
 In September, after departing from Takao with a convoy bound for Manila, Hibiki was torpedoed by the submarine USS Hake; the explosion almost severed her bow.
 She was withdrawn back to Yokosuka for extensive repairs.

 On 25 January 1945, Hibiki was reassigned to Destroyer Division 7 of the IJN 2nd Fleet, but was retained in Japanese home waters.
 She was then reassigned to the First Escort Fleet in May, and transferred to Kure Naval District, where she remained as a guard ship to the surrender of Japan.
 After the end of the war, she was demilitarized and used as a repatriation vessel, and was struck from the navy list on 5 October 1945.